charliecalvert/CloudNotes/Assignments/React/ReactAddressSanityTests.md

 To run the tests, type **npm run sanity-tests**.

 If all the tests pass, then you are good to go.
 If one or more of the tests fail, try to change your project to make the tests pass. **_You should not ever change the tests themselves.
 Leave them alone.
-Instead, change your project, if necessary, to make the tests pass._** If you feel I've written one of the test incorrectly, then contact me in the discussion area or elsewhere.
+Instead, change your project, if necessary, to make the tests pass._** If you feel I've written one of the tests incorrectly, then contact me in the discussion area or elsewhere.
 Otherwise, all questions to the discussion area.

 ## Turn it in